vburlbl/cleantalk-spam-protect/readme.txt

 We have developed anti-spam for WordPress that would provide **maximum protection from spam bots** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
 Used to detect spam multistage test that allows us to block up to 100% of spam bots.

-The anti-spam method offered by CleanTalk allows to switch from the methods that trouble the communication (CAPTCHA, question-answer etc.) to a more convenient one.
+The anti spam method offered by CleanTalk allows to switch from the methods that trouble the communication (CAPTCHA, question-answer etc.) to a more convenient one.

 The plugin developers had a long time experience in front-end, backend and server-side PHP programming, client side JavaScript and HTML programming.
 We were looking for an anti spam tool which is strong for spam bots and invisible to visitors, but nothing matched their criteria.
 So, we are started an anti-spam project called CleanTalk.